jprudent/my-clojure-index/README.md

 A bunch of links gravitating around Clojure

 ## General documentation
-- Clojure [cheat sheet](http://clojure.org/cheatsheet) is my browser home page.
+- Clojure [cheat sheet](http://clojure.org/cheatsheet) presents the core documentation in a single well organized page.
+- [Grimmoire](http://conj.io/) is like the cheat sheet but with tooltips and a nice search field.
 - [clojure-doc.org](http://clojure-doc.org/) collects basic documentation on the language

 ## Community